HaxeFlixel/flixel-docs/documentation/00_getting_started/01-install-haxe.html.md

 ## Upgrading Haxe

-If you're upgrading from a Haxe 2.x install, you need to uninstall Haxe as well as remove the haxelib folders, in windows you will find them in ```(C:\MotionTwin\...)```.
+If you're upgrading from a Haxe 2.x install, you need to uninstall Haxe as well as remove the haxelib folders, in Windows you will find them in ```(C:\MotionTwin\...)```.